Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Computational Analysis

-In this section, we examine a particular instance to analyze the generation capacity expansion plan of the adaptive two-stage model and compare it with that of the two-stage model.
-Figure \ref{AdaptiveGenerationPlanFigure} illustrates a generation expansion plan under the adaptive two-stage model over a five-year planning horizon.
-For each node of the tree, we show the acquired maximum effective capacity amount of each generation resource type $i \in \{1, \cdots, 6\}$ in the order of nuclear, coal, NG-CC, NG-GT, wind and solar.
-The revision times of each resource type are determined by the model as 2, 3, 5, 5, 4, 5, respectively, and the expansion amounts of those periods are denoted in bold.
-We report the capacity expansion decisions of a certain resource type $i$ in node $n$ if period $t_n = t_i^*$ or $x_{in} > 0$.
-For notation simplicity, we omit the node index in the illustration.
+This section examines a particular instance to analyze the generation capacity expansion plan of the adaptive two-stage model and compare it with that of the two-stage model.
+Figure \ref{AdaptiveGenerationPlanFigure} illustrates an expansion plan under the adaptive two-stage model over a five-year planning horizon.
+For each node of the tree, we show the acquired effective capacity amount of each generation resource type $i \in \{1, \cdots, 6\}$ in the order of nuclear, coal, NG-CC, NG-GT, wind and solar.
+The revision times of each resource type are selected by the model as 4, 3, 2, 2, 5, 5, respectively, and the expansion amounts of those periods are denoted in bold.
+We report the capacity expansion decisions of a resource type $i$ in node $n$ if period $t_n = t_i^*$ or $x_{in} > 0$.
+For notational simplicity, we omit the node index in the illustration.
 Figure \ref{TwoStageGenerationPlanFigure} shows the generation expansion plan of the same instance under two-stage model.
-We clarify that for the $3^{rd}$ period of the expansion plan under two-stage model, we report $x = 0$, implying no capacity acquisition in that period.
-We note that the initial effective capacities of the resources are 4860, 2618, 2004, 1883, 134, 131 MW respectively.
+The initial effective capacities of the resources are 4860, 2618, 2004, 1883, 134, 131 MW, respectively.

 We observe that the adaptive two-stage approach provides more flexibility compared to the two-stage by allowing an update for each generation type's expansion plan.
 Since the two-stage approach is less adaptive to the uncertainty, it brings forward the expansion times of the resources to satisfy the overall demand of each stage.
-We note that the expected total capacity expansion and allocation cost of the adaptive two-stage model is \$47.3 billion and the two-stage model is \$56.2 billion, resulting in 15.79\% relative gain of the adaptive two-stage approach.
+We note that the expected total capacity expansion and allocation cost of the adaptive two-stage model results in 12.30\% relative gain of this approach against its two-stage counterpart.
+Although the multi-stage approach does not provide a feasible solution due to having a fully flexible investment plan for this setting requiring limited flexibility, we note that the relative gain of the multi-stage approach is 12.87\%, which is very close to the relative gain of the adaptive approach.